kaltura/AsyncApiProxy/README.md

+# Async API Proxy Server

+The goal of this server is to cache API calls made by clients and only forward them to the Kaltura Server when certain conditions are met.

-## async-proxy-server
+## Main features:

-Kaltura 'async-proxy-server' manages clients' api calls and forward them to kaltura api server in a speficic pase.
-Basically, This server is designed to cache api calls they are being call by same client constantly and handle to modes: aggregate a count for a specific call or hold only the last state of a specific call.
-After a TTL has passed the cached call should be sent to api server with the current data.
+- Matches API calls against configuration templates to determine how they should be handled
+- Supports different request types and response formats
+- Upon TTL expiry, will purge the cached API call and send it to the Kaltura server
+- Stores the sender IP as set in the for x-Forwarded-for header (only for ‘latest’ type of messages, not aggregation)

 ### Deployment
 Please refer to [deployment document] (https://github.com/kaltura/AsyncApiProxy/blob/master/async_proxy_server_deployment.md)